 The hotel’s interiors are equally inspiring, with more than 900 works of art on display, including a 16-story silk landscape painting called Great Motherland of China cascading down the atrium.
 Accommodations combine Asian silks, floral wall paintings, and Chinese tea sets with European antiques and crystal chandeliers.
 In 2009, the Horizon Club Lounge became the highest executive lounge on Hong Kong Island, offering sweeping views of Victoria Harbour.
-Dark wood, black marble, jewel-tone leather, Austrian chandeliers, and traditional qi pao staff uniforms create an elegant setting for complimentary breakfast, evening cocktails and canapés, or an afternoon work session.
+Dark wood, black marble, jewel-tone leather, Austrian chandeliers, and qi pao-inspired staff uniforms create an elegant setting for complimentary breakfast, evening cocktails and canapés, or an afternoon work session.

 Have you been here?
 Share a tip or a photo with fellow travelers.